Hydration in a healthy diet

 Our healthy hydration guides for children aged 1-4 years and 5-11 years are available to download below.

 It’s a good idea for anyone caring for children to make sure that drinks, particularly water, are available regularly through the day and that children are encouraged to drink plenty of fluids.

 Babies that are fully breastfed get all the fluid they need from breastmilk.
 Formula-fed babies may need some extra water in hot weather – note that water for babies under 6 months should be boiled and cooled first.
-Children aged 1-2 years will be getting most of the nutrients the need from solid foods but breastfeeding can continue alongside this.
-The World Health Organisation (WHO) recommends breastfeeding alongside appropriate complementary foods up to two years of age or beyond.
+Children aged 1-2 years will be getting most of the nutrients the need from solid foods, but breastfeeding can continue alongside this.
+The World Health Organization (WHO) recommends breastfeeding alongside appropriate complementary foods up to two years of age or beyond.

 Cups for young children

 Once children are 12 months old it is best not to have a feeding bottle for drinks.
 A free-flow cup can be used and, as soon as they are ready, they can move on to an open-lidded cup